 The strap line is ‘try before you buy’, which is one we can definitely get behind.
 Taste your way around the world through seven types of wine, or splash out on the shop’s home-grown champagne.

 Treat your taste buds to a gastronomic feast, which will show you how to match the best food with the best booze.
 Upcoming workshops include an introduction to wine and cheese and wine pairings.

 Get your wine fix in this aptly named wine store.
 Hedonism really does offer a high-end wine tasting experience.
 The wine tastings often sell out so you’ve got to be quick if you want to be sipping some seriously good wine come 7pm.

 This wine tasting comes with everything you could ever want to pair with wine: cheese, fruit or chocolate.
-And it’s only £50, which is pretty decent, considering some of the wines you’ll be trying are organic, which rarely comes cheap.
+And it’s only £79, which is pretty decent, considering some of the wines don’t come cheap.
+Vino you’ll like it.

 Check out more great things to do in London